Category Archives: Fitness and Health

 I am 59 years old.
 I have trained naturally my whole life.

-No supplements.
 No shortcuts.
 No fake image.

 Just years of showing up, pushing through hard days, and refusing to quit halfway.